Krongo language

-Krongo, also spelled Korongo or Kurungu and known as Dimodongo, Kadumodi, or Tabanya after local towns, is a Kadu language spoken in the South West of the Nuba Mountains in Kordofan.
-Fama is a dialect.
+Krongo, also spelled Korongo or Kurungu and known as Dimodongo, Kadumodi, or Tabanya after local towns, is a Kadu language spoken in the South West of the Nuba Mountains in South Kordofan, Sudan.

 Ethnologue lists Angolo, Tabanya, and Toroji in Krongo hills; and Buram, Damaguto, Dar, Dimadragu, and Dimodongo villages.

-The speakers themselves refer to the language as “nìinò mó-dì”, meaning “language from home”.
+The speakers themselves refer to the language as "nìinò mó-dì", meaning "language from home".

-According to research from 1985, Krongo speakers are usually farmers and live off of cultivating crops like sorghum, beans, sesame, peanuts and corn as well as keeping animals like cattle, sheep, pigs, goats and chicken.
+According to research from 1985, Krongo speakers are usually farmers and live off of cultivating crops like sorghum, beans, sesame, peanuts and corn as well as keeping animals like cattle, sheep, pigs, goats and chickens.

-A survey from the year 1976 states that other languages spoken in the surveyed region (here referred to as “Krongo” as well) are Arabic, Dinka, Hausa and very small amounts of other African languages.
+A survey from the year 1976 states that other languages spoken in the surveyed region (here referred to as "Krongo" as well) are Arabic, Dinka, Hausa and very small amounts of other African languages.
 The most common of these is Arabic with 70% of the 443 surveyed people stating to speak the language, although most of them do not speak it as their mother language.
 It is rather being used as a lingua franca at the market than at home.

 According to the survey, there is a high rate of illiteracy among the people in the Krongo region.
-Many of the younger children don´t know Arabic yet – 90.3% of the people claimed to have learned it after their early childhood.
+Many of the younger children do not know Arabic yet – 90.3% of the people claimed to have learned it after their early childhood.
 The schools (khalwas) use Arabic as a language of instruction though, which is probably the reason why few of the Krongo people go to school.
 The majority of the people with a formal education are people who speak Arabic as their mother language and/or men.

 The Krongo, like other Nuba, are predominantly Muslim people.

 Phonology

-The language of Krongo contains the long and short consonant phonemes and the long and short vowels shown beneath.
+The language of Krongo contains both phonemic long and short consonants and vowels.